ethnvo/ethnvo/README.md

 A mobile barber booking app, connecting students and student barbers, inspired by DoorDash.

 ### 📄 Resume
-An AI-powered Resume improvement tool with head-to-head comparisons
+An AI-powered Resume improvement tool with head-to-head comparisons with real, offer-winning resumes.
 ### 📱 Plus1 (React Native)
 A React Native rebuild our LA Hacks submission- a spontaneous event planning app built with **Flutter** and **Firebase**, helping students discover and join events on the fly.